-State regulations govern the number of times a course may be repeated.
-Most courses completed at Saddleback College with a satisfactory grade may be repeated after a period of three years if the District requires a more recent completion of the course OR another educational institution in which a student seeks to transfer requires the course to be taken more recently than that student’s last enrollment in the course.
-Students who receive a "W" (withdrawal) may repeat the course; students with an "Incomplete" grade in a course may not register for the course again.
+State regulations restrict the number of times a student may enroll in a course within a community college district.
+The number of times a student may enroll in a course is based on whether the course is designated “repeatable” or “non-repeatable.”
+Most credit courses completed at Saddleback College with a satisfactory grade (A, B, C, P, or CR) or an Incomplete (I) are non-repeatable and may only be repeated if another educational institution to which a student seeks to transfer requires the course to be taken more recently than that student’s last enrollment in the course.
+Students who receive a Withdrawal (W) may repeat the course.

 Some courses in which skill development may require more than one semester may be repeated.
 These courses are designated with an "R" code and a number indicating the number of times the course may be repeated.
 This code is listed in the college catalog following the course description.
-If a course is identified as a repeatable course and a student earns a grade of D, F, or NP (No Pass), the course repeat limitations do not change.
+If a course is identified as a repeatable course and a student earns a substandard grade (D, F, NP, or NC), the course repeat limitations do not change.